erickTornero/blog/content/posts/ambrl.md

 ## Introduction

 Model-based reinforcement learning is a branch in Reinforcement Learning where the transition function $$P(s', r|s, a)$$ in the Markov decision process (MDP) is used.
-This model is used to improve or create the policy (planning), where the value function is calculated as an intermediate step, as can be seen in **Figure 1** in the *model-learning* branch. *Direct RL*, means model-free RL where the policy or value-function is computed *directly* from experience and it is not needed to model the dynamics.
+This model is used to improve or create a policy (planning), where the value function is calculated as an intermediate step, as can be seen in **Figure 1** in the *model-learning* branch. *Direct RL*, means model-free RL where the policy or value-function is computed *directly* from experience and it is not needed to model the dynamics.
 However, these kinds of methods are too poor sample efficient due to that these methods rely on the probability to find good interactions, this becomes even more complicated when the environment has high dimensional state-action space and when sparse rewards are presented.

 {{<figure src="https://ericktornero.github.io/blog/images/squeme_mbmf.png" title="Figure 1, Taken from [1]">}}